emberjs/rfcs/text/0332-ember-data-record-links-and-meta.md

 ---
-# FIXME: This may be a further stage
+# FIXME: Appears to be at least partially released in v3.15
 Stage: Accepted
 Start Date: 2018-10-24
 Release Date: FIXME